 Yahoo!
 Payment is a payment service provided by the Company's subsidiary Netrust, Ltd whereby on the request of the seller and purchaser of an item sold on Yahoo!
-Auctions, Netrust, Ltd acts as the intermediate in the settlement of the C2C payment.
+Auctions, Netrust, Ltd acts as the intermediate in the settlement of the payment between sellers and buyers.